jmelnych/oh-my-settings/iterm/Readme.md

-# My settings for iterm
+# My settings for ITerm
 ## Color presets
 iTerm => Preferences => Profiles => Colors => Load Presets => Import
 Export should be the same